 We’ve all heard the saying ‘mighty oak from little acorns grow.’
 Well, this could not be truer of Lofty Heights CIC.
 Since 2012, Lofty Heights CIC has grown from a single person’s vision to a nationally recognised Not For Profit Social Enterprise specialising in helping vulnerable people live safely in their own homes.

-Although Lofty Heights CIC was officially founded in July 2012, our history goes back a little further than this, to when it was just an inkling of an idea in founder and CEO Olive Quinton’s mind.
+Although Lofty Heights CIC was officially founded in July 2012, our history goes back a little further than this, to when it was just an inkling of an idea in founder Olive Quinton’s mind.

 Having spent 13 years working in public health and local communities Olive aspired to create a social enterprise that would make a clear difference to as many people as possible.
 So, in 2011, she enrolled with the Suffolk School for Social Entrepreneurs on a 12-month social enterprise business development programme that would equip her with the skills and confidence to create Lofty Heights CIC.